swcarpentry/board/proposals/instructor-training-selection.md

 Each members of the mentoring subcommittee will have one vote for each group slot for the Instructor Training round.
-Groups with the hight number of votes will be invited for the Instructor Training until all slots are allocated.
+Groups with the highest number of votes will be invited for the Instructor Training until all slots are allocated.

 ## Group Confirmation Process